Updated August 2024 – with new SDF fee

-Bhutan is a small and mystical country nestled in the Eastern Himalayas.
+Bhutan is a small and mystical country located in the Eastern Himalayas.
 It is known for its stunning scenery, ancient Buddhist monasteries, and very unique culture.
 It is also the first and only country in the world to be carbon neutral – very impressive.
 However, Bhutan is also one of the most expensive countries in the world to visit.

 In this post, we will share our experience of visiting Bhutan on a very packed 3 day itinerary, visiting all the top sights of the country.
 We will discuss the cost of our trip, how we minimized this additional nightly fee, what we saw and did, and answer our own question, “is Bhutan worth the cost”.